Quest2GM/RRT_Playground/README.md

 ![RRT*](images/rrt_star_demo_v2.gif)

 ### Anytime RRT
 The RRT algorithm is performed until a goal has been found.
-Once found, the RRT* algorithm is applied until a set number of iterations or a goal distance threshold has been reached.
+Once found, the RRT* algorithm is performed until a set number of iterations or a goal distance threshold has been reached.
 Anytime RRT is asymptotically optimal.
 ![AnytimeRRT](images/anytime_rrt_demo_v2.gif)

 ### Informed RRT*